 The video interview is available for viewing above and relates a story that is not only inspiring, but instructional.

-If you would like more information about the Wholesale Product Mastery Program, please CLICK HERE.
+Click this link for more information about the Wholesale Product Mastery Program.

 A lot of people want to live the new American dream and become their own boss.
 And while working for yourself comes with a ton of benefits, there are also a few things that make the job a bit harder than some people may believe.